yashvig24/TouchPredictions/README.md

-# TouchPredictions
+# TouchPreditions

 The documentation of my thought process and work for research under Dr. Martez Mott.